 More about this marker.
 Access to the marker is via a service road on the west side of U.S. Highway 2, about 2/10 mile south of the bridge.

 1. Moyie River Overlook and Bridge.

 The Moyie River flows through one of Idaho's most impressive canyons.
 Standing less than 100 feet tall, Moyie Falls is one of the highest volume waterfalls in Northern Idaho.
 Thundering out of a 10 foot wide slot in the canyon, the Moyie River explodes 70 feet into a palisade of white thunder and mist in an impressive gorge before cascading another 25 feet.
 Though the falls have been harnessed for hydroelectric production, they remain impressive all year long with the best views during the spring melt.
 (Submitted on May 7, 2014, by Cosmos Mariner of Cape Canaveral, Florida.)

 2. Moyie River Bridge.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 7, 2014, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 562 times since then and 29 times this year.
+It was originally submitted on May 7, 2014, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 619 times since then and 21 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7. submitted on May 7, 2014, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.